fyodorovich/Timebank-Toolkit/Coordinator.md

 _What techniques can we use to manage our work?_

+It can be overwhelming to have a lot of things to do.
+Especially when they all have different needs and actions.
+Fortunately, there are some great strategies for handling busy and complex workloads.
+They all differ a bit, and that's partly because we all have different approaches, and partly because different situations need a different approach.

 **Are you managing lots of the same thing or lots of different things?**

 ``TIP`` When you have lots of the same thing to do: aggregate and automate these jobs